 The Dissertation (completed in Term 3 and over the summer) gives you the opportunity to conduct an independent research project under the guidance of a supervisor who is normally an academic at the Warburg.
-In exceptional circumstances, dissertations may be supervised by a member of the curatorial staff at the National Gallery.
 See Dissertation Guidelines below for more details.